cataseven/Statistics-Graph-Chart-Card/README.md

 - The card detects external statistics by checking for a `:` in the `statistic_id`
 - Data is fetched via HA's `recorder/statistics_during_period` WebSocket API — the same API the Energy dashboard uses
 - Since there is no live state, the state row displays the last known value from the statistics data
-- All card features work: tooltip, legend, axes, stacking, compare, zoom, color thresholds, etc.
+- All card features work: tooltip, legend, axes, stacking, offset, zoom, color thresholds, etc.

 ### Editor